spotinst/help/src/docs/ocean/features/eks-auto-ami.md

 * `"patch": true` - The auto-update process will update the VNGs’ images with the latest security patches.
 * `"minorVersion": true` - The auto-update process will update the VNGs’ images with the AMI to match the Kubernetes control plane version.
 * `"clusterRoll": true` - When the AMI is updated according to the configuration set, a cluster roll will be triggered.
+When set to ‘null’, once the AMIs are updated, a cluster roll will not be triggered.

 Example of the JSON object for the API call: